MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-overview.md

 ### Guide Author Session table

 Each row in the Guide Author Session table corresponds to a HoloLens or PC app interaction with a guide in Authoring mode.
-Information about the session, such as User ID, guide name, start time, end time, and device class are recorded.
+Information about the session, such as User ID, guide name, start time, end time, and device class is recorded.
 For more information, see the [Microsoft Dataverse table (entity) reference](developer-entity-reference.md).

 ### Guide Session table